 The 8 House

-The 8 House reimagines a traditional perimeter block of apartments with a central courtyard as a bow tie shaped building with multiple courtyards.
+The 8 House reimagines a traditional perimeter block with a central courtyard as a bow tie shaped building with multiple courtyards.
 The big and bold move literally lifted the portion of building in the northeast corner and pushed down the portion at the southwest corner.
 The resulting structure allows plenty of light and air in the southern courtyard.
 A masterful move which also created sloping roof terraces on two sides which double as bicycle paths to the tenth floor.

 The 8 House received an Honor Award in 2012 from the American Institute of Architects.
 In granting the award, the award jury wrote, “People really “live” in this newly created neighborhood with shopping, restaurants, an art gallery, office facilities, childcare, educational facilities and the sound of children playing.
 This is a complex and exemplary project of a new typology.”